Make Your WordPress Website Load Faster

 • Unwanted malicious code added by attackers.

-• Even some CMS Systems used for web development, like WordPress, simply function differently and unless properly maintained, can perform slowly.
+• Even some CMS Systems used for web development, like WordPress, function differently and, unless properly maintained, can perform slowly.

 What to Do to Fix Your Website Speed

-Just from looking at your website from the consumer perspective, it is often impossible to identify the problem.
-In fact, it could be one, or a combination of items working at the same time that cause an issue.
-Sure, the speed tools available online will readily give you a list of things wrong, but unless you are a programmer and actually know how to find the things recommended to fix, most business owners find it too challenging to tackle on their own.
-For this reason, I recommend saving yourself the time up-front and invest in working with a skilled technical web developer, someone comfortable with getting into the server files and making coding changes on the back-end.
+From the consumer’s perspective, it is often impossible to identify the problem just by looking at your website.
+It could be one or a combination of items working simultaneously that cause an issue.
+Sure, the speed tools available online will readily give you a list of things wrong.
+Still, unless you are a programmer and know how to find the things recommended to fix, most business owners find it too challenging to tackle on their own.
+For this reason, I recommend saving yourself the time upfront and investing in working with a skilled technical web developer, someone comfortable with accessing server files and making coding changes on the back end.

 That said, the person you may have hired to design your website may not necessarily be skilled with the technical knowledge that you need to resolve the problem.
-There are many web designers who are creatively talented people skilled with digital graphic arts that use less-technical systems like WordPress or SquareSpace to create a website for your business, but they often lack the technical skills to really “lift the hood” so-to-speak, and know what to look for or make adjustments in the programming code.
+Many web designers are creatively talented individuals experienced in digital graphic arts who use less technical systems, such as WordPress or Squarespace, to create a website for your business.
+Still, they often lack the technical skills to really “lift the hood,” so to speak, and know what to look for or make adjustments in the programming code.
 To be safe, I certainly recommend starting with the person who created your website ask them if they have the skills to do the job.
 They may be like me – someone who started creative and transformed into someone with technical skills because it was necessary for growing my company.

-If they are not, or if you are a DIY business owner learning as you go, I suggest you reach out to someone skilled in Site Optimization to determine what is going on with your website to avoid problems.
+If they are not, or if you are a DIY business owner learning as you go, I suggest reaching out to someone skilled in Site Optimization to determine what’s going on with your website and avoid potential problems.
 I say this with technical experience – it can get complicated to take care of everything necessary to get a good rating.

 Here are Simple Fixes To Get You Started